-To inconvenience the student by confiscating cigarettes.
+To inconvenience the student by confiscating vapes/cigarettes.
 This costs the students money.

-To establish how the student obtains cigarettes.
+To establish how the student obtains vapes/cigarettes.

-To work with parents to reduce the opportunity for the student to purchase cigarettes i.e. funding limits, Parent Pay for school meals.
+To work with parents to reduce the opportunity for the student to purchase vapes/cigarettes i.e. funding limits, Parent Pay for school meals.

-The risk of smoking on school grounds will be high for students because they can't afford to lose their limited cigarettes.
+The risk of smoking on school grounds will be high for students because they cannot afford to lose their vapes or limited cigarettes.

-Taking the students' cigarettes will cost them heavily, therefore, reducing the risk of repeat offending.
+Taking the students' vapes/cigarettes will cost them heavily, therefore, reducing the risk of repeat offending.
 To prevent vast intakes of sugar which has a detrimental effect on behaviour and the ability to concentrate.
 To prevent the damage large amounts of sugar have on teeth.